Chants of ‘shame on you’ greet guests arriving for the annual White House correspondents’ dinner

 In addition, Adalah Justice Project started an email campaign targeting 12 media executives at various news outlets — including The Associated Press — expected to attend the dinner who previously signed onto a letter calling for the protection of journalists in Gaza.

+“How can you still go when your colleagues in Gaza asked you not to?" a demonstrator asked guests heading in.
+"You are complicit.”

-___ Associated Press writers Mike Balsamo and Fatima Hussein contributed to this report.
+___ Associated Press writers Mike Balsamo, Aamer Madhani and Fatima Hussein contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.